 After graduating from high school, Ashley attended York College of Pennsylvania to study Sport Management and compete on their Track and Field team for two years.
 There, she earned the Capital Athletic Conference All-Academic award twice.
 She transferred to West Chester University where she is received her Bachelors of Science in Kinesiology; Health and Physical Education as well as a Teacher Certification.
 Ashley was a skilled lacrosse and field hockey athlete for 6 years prior to college.
 Since graduating from WCU, Ashley has joined Fusion as a full time member of our business assisting in a wide variety of roles.

 - Coaching.
 The key separator at Fusion.
-With the knowledge that coaches can monumentally affect not only a players and teams development, but more importantly their psyche, character and confidence, Fusion has built a staff that is fully equipped to mentor players through their whole youth careers on and off the field.
-First and foremost, Fusion has recruited coaches that are high character individuals, are winners in life, and also are fiercely passionate about coaching and working with kids.
-Not only are we lucky enough to have those types of coaches on staff full time, but our staff may also be most athletically decorated lacrosse club staff in the country.
+We accept the knowledge that a coach can monumentally not only affect a players and teams development, but more importantly their psyche, character and confidence.
+With that knowledge, Fusion has built a staff that is fully equipped to mentor players through their whole youth careers on and off the field.
+First and foremost, Fusion has recruited coaches that are high character individuals, winners in life, and fiercely passionate about coaching and working with kids.
+Not only are we lucky enough to have those types of coaches on staff full time, but additionally our staff may also be most athletically decorated lacrosse club lacrosse coaches in the country.

 - Program Model.
-Fusion understands that development for a 3rd and 4th grader is just as important as development and practice for a High Schooler.
-Fusion has developed their model so that their core staff members with over 50 years of professional lacrosse experience coach every team at every age group, for every single hour of training.
+We believe that development for a 3rd and 4th grader is just as important as for a high school athlete.
+We have developed our model so that our core staff (with over 50 years of professional playing experience), coaches every team at every age group for every hour of training.
 We do not prioritize one age group over another and we do not outsource coaches.
-While we have a comprehensive year round practice schedule, we average one practice a week throughout the year, thus allowing players to play multiple sports and activities.
+While we do have a comprehensive year round practice schedule, we also only average one practice a week throughout the year, thus allowing players to play multiple sports and activities.

 - 24/7 Resources and Organization.
 Fusion lacrosse is a full time job for most us with our offices located in downtown West Chester PA.
-This allows for optimal organization and communication and we take tremendous pride in making this area of our organization elite.
+This allows us to optimize our organization and communication.
+We take tremendous pride in making this area of our organization elite.
 In order to deliver the necessary guidance in development and recruiting, we understand that this is a full time 24/7 duty to our families.
 We work day and night to deliver.

 - Specialization.
 Fusion remains small and specialized by design.
 We only have one team per age group and will not expand to include B teams at any point, at risk of diluting our product.
 This allows our ratio’s to remain strong and our product to always be delivered at an exceptional level.